jermspeaks/generator-react-redux/README.md

 horizontal structure.
 Each module is self-contained, although there may be a base that is `common` to everything else.

+This repo is copied from [React/Flux Vertical generator](https://github.com/jermspeaks/generator-react-vertical), which I'm de-comissioning in favor of this one.

 ## Installation

 ### Yeoman